bendrendel/scroll-animation/README.md

 ## Sources

-This is the starter project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.
+This is the 6th project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.

 ## Other